Find Affordable College Courses

 Communication Sciences majors at Wayne State take out an average of $23,205 in student loans while working on their Bachelor's Degree.

 Out of the 8 schools in Michigan that were part of this year’s ranking, Western Michigan University landed the # 5 spot on the list.
-Located in the small city of Kalamazoo, WMU is a public school with a large student population.
+Located in the city of Kalamazoo, WMU is a public school with a large student population.

 On average, communication sciences graduates from WMU take out $22,760 in student loans while working on their Bachelor's Degree.